Readings: Weeks 8-10

 Gloucester: Ay, sir.

-The photo above is of Ramses II, from the British Museum (Wikimedia Commons).
+The photo above (the title graphic) is of Ramses II, from the British Museum (Wikimedia Commons).
 The following is from "Ozymandias" (Wikipedia):

 Younger Memnon statue of Ramesses II in the British Museum.
 Its imminent arrival in London may have inspired [Shelley's poem "Ozymandias"]. ...
 The banker and political writer Horace Smith spent the Christmas season of 1817–1818 with Percy Bysshe Shelley and Mary Shelley.
 At this time members of Shelley's literary circle would sometimes challenge each other to write competing sonnets on a common subject … Shelley and Smith chose a passage from the Greek Historian Diodorus Siculus, which described a massive Egyptian statue and quoted its inscription: "King of Kings Ozymandias am I. If any want to know how great I am and where I lie, let him outdo me in my work."
 In the poem Diodorus becomes "a traveller from an antique land" (Siculus, Diodorus, Bibliotheca Historica, 1.47.4). … In antiquity, Ozymandias (Ὀσυμανδύας) was a Greek name for the Egyptian pharaoh Ramesses II.
 Shelley began writing his poem in 1817, soon after the announcement of the British Museum's acquisition of a large fragment of a statue of Ramesses II from the thirteenth century BC, leading some scholars to believe that Shelley was inspired by this.
 The 7.25-ton fragment of the statue's head and torso had been removed in 1816 from the mortuary temple of Ramesses at Thebes by Italian adventurer Giovanni Battista Belzoni.
 It was expected to arrive in London in 1818, but did not arrive until 1821. ...
 Smith's poem was published in The Examiner a few weeks after Shelley's sonnet.
 Both poems explore the fate of history and the ravages of time: that all prominent figures and the empires that they build are impermanent and their legacies fated to decay into oblivion.